Yoga offers significant benefits for stroke patients, especially when it comes to improving movement and independence.

 Yoga is therapeutic for stroke recovery because of the intense focus and attention required.
 Each movement is slow and deliberate.

-Even if you can’t accomplish the movement perfectly, the stimulation helps your mind-body connection.
+Even if you can’t accomplish the movement perfectly, the concentration required helps stimulate brain activity.
 More movement, especially if it is repetitive, helps the rewiring process of neuroplasticity.

 2. Improves Balance, Range of Motion, and Strength

 In a study from 2014, 37 stroke survivors participated in yoga twice a week for 8 weeks.
-By the end, patients experienced improved pain, neck range of motion, passive hip range of motion, upper extremity strength, and endurance.
+By the end, patients experienced improved pain reduction, neck range of motion, passive hip range of motion, upper extremity strength, and endurance.

-This goes to show that you don’t need to be flexible or make fancy postures to benefit from yoga for stroke patients.
+This demonstrates that you don’t need to be flexible or make fancy postures to benefit from yoga for stroke patients.
 Even simple elements, like meditation, can have a profound effect.

 Read about meditation for stroke patients »